NikhilAShende/Yelp_Project/README.md

 ""Yelp is social networking site""
 Where local business register themselves and ask their customer to review about their business on yelp

-yelp help businessess to understand where they stand in competation and also customers to find best restaurant by looking perforamance and all available facilty in business
+yelp help businessess to understand where they stand in competition and also helps customers to find best restaurant by looking perforamance and all available facilty in business.

 yelp is open source not applying charges to businessess or reviewers